12 Houseplants Diseases, their Identification, Causes, Prevention and Treatment

 12 Common Houseplants Diseases Identification, Causes, Prevention and Treatment

-The most common diseases in houseplants are powdery mildew, root-rot, leaf rust, leaf spot, crown and stem rot, sooty mold, oedema, damping off among others.
+Common diseases of houseplants are powdery mildew, root-rot, leaf rust, leaf spot, crown and stem rot, sooty mold, oedema, damping off among others.

 1. Powdery mildew